 Lee obtained both his Law Degree and Legal Practice Course Diploma from Sheffield University.
-He joined the firm in 1996 as a trainee and was admitted in 1998.
-He was made a partner in August 2002.
+He joined Palmers Solicitors in 1996 as a trainee and qualified as a solicitor in September 1998.
+He was made a partner in August 2002 and a director in 2021.

-Lee is a member of the nationwide group ‘Solicitors for the Elderly’ which specialises in all areas of law affecting the elderly client.
+Lee is a member of the nationwide group ‘Association of Lifetime Lawyers’ which specialises in all areas of law affecting the elderly client.
+He is also a member of the Law Society private client section.

 Whilst still undertaking some more traditional wills and probate work, particularly in high value and / or complex matters, Lee now undertakes a significant amount of dispute work relating to elderly or deceased individuals including:-